-- 1. Click the New Workbook button on the Standard toolbar. - Click Data: Import From File: Single ASCII, browse to the Origin installation folder and import the file \Samples\Curve Fitting\Step01.dat.
-Starting from column B, columns are actually paired - X data and Y data -- but by default all columns are assigned a "Y" Column Plot Designation on import. - Without selecting any data, click Plot > Basic 2D: Line.
-This opens the Plot Setup dialog box. - 4.
-Click the two "double-arrow" buttons to show all three dialog box panels. - In the middle panel, select the "X" box for Column B (Sensor Ax) and the "Y" box for Column C (Sensor Ay), then click the Add button to add the plot to Layer 1 in the bottom panel. - Select the "X" box for column D (Sensor Bx) and the "Y" box for Column E (Sensor By), then click Add. - Select the "X" box for column F (Sensor Cx) and the "Y" box for Column G (Sensor Cy), then click Add.
+Click the New Workbook button on the Standard toolbar.

+Click Data: Import From File: Single ASCII, browse to the Origin installation folder and import the file \Samples\Curve Fitting\Step01.dat.
+Starting from column B, columns are actually paired - X data and Y data -- but by default all columns are assigned a "Y" Column Plot Designation on import.

+Without selecting any data, click Plot > Basic 2D: Line.
+This opens the Plot Setup dialog box.

+Click the two "double-arrow" buttons to show all three dialog box panels.

+In the middle panel, select the "X" box for Column B (Sensor Ax) and the "Y" box for Column C (Sensor Ay), then click the Add button to add the plot to Layer 1 in the bottom panel.

+Select the "X" box for column D (Sensor Bx) and the "Y" box for Column E (Sensor By), then click $\boldsymbol{Add}.$

+Select the "X" box for column F (Sensor Cx) and the "Y" box for Column G (Sensor Cy), then click Add.
 Three plots are added to Layer 1.

-- 8. Press CTRL and click on each plot in the bottom panel to select all three, then right-click and choose Group. - 9.
-Click OK to create a grouped line plot.
+Press CTRL and click on each plot in the bottom panel to select all three, then right-click and choose Group.